igorpronin/googlesheets-api-wrapper/README.md

 - `append_row(spreadsheetId: string, sheetName: string, values: any[])`: Appends a row of data to the first empty row after the last non-empty row in a specified sheet.

 - `fill_cell(spreadsheetId: string, sheetName: string, column: string, row: number, value: any)`: Fills a specific cell in a sheet with the provided value.

+- `get_row_by_column_value(spreadsheetId: string, sheetName: string, column: string, value: any)`: Returns the row that contains the specified value in the specified column.

 All methods return Promises and are queued to avoid rate limiting issues.